Augsburg student finds the Twin Cities a ‘sweet spot’ for jazz

 “The Twin Cities are a vibrant area for jazz musicians,” according to Andrea Canter, the Twin Cities Jazz Society’s chair of education.
 When compared to other U.S. cities including New York and Los Angeles, the Minneapolis-St. Paul metro area is “…smaller in terms of population, but we have an awful lot going on.
 We have long been considered one of the top jazz centers in the country.”

 Discovering his voice in music

-Jackson selected Augsburg for his post-secondary education because he wanted to benefit from the high-caliber instruction at the College and to capitalize on the lively music scene in Minnesota’s largest metropolitan area.
+Jackson selected Augsburg for his post-secondary education because he wanted to benefit from the high-caliber instruction at the University and to capitalize on the lively music scene in Minnesota’s largest metropolitan area.